MUHC has a long and proud history. Additional details on specific areas are also available:

 MUHC is affectionately known as "The Shop" and its members "Shoppers".
 Once a common term for The University of Melbourne (as compared with "The Tech" for RMIT and "The Farm" for Monash), it is typically now only heard on the sporting fields.
 The term had entered student slang at Melbourne by the 1870's, imported from Britain where it was used to refer to Oxford and Cambridge.

 The club's colours have a similar inspiration; originally selected by the Boat club, "Oxford Blue and black" were adopted (after lengthy debate) by the Sports Union upon its foundation in 1904 as the University's official sporting colours.
 The hockey club's early playing shirts were black with a blue 'V', and stayed generally along this theme until the 1990's, when they changed to black & blue vertical stripes.
+In 2017/18 the club returned to a traditional 'blue V on black' design.

 A staple of sporting fashion in the late 19th/early 20th centuries, and perhaps also due to its use in the University's crest, white has regularly been a part of MUHC's sporting attire.
 For many years it has served as the club's clash strip, and also holds a signficance to those who play InterVarsity hockey for Melbourne.